 Where these provisions apply, the contract outworker should be treated as an employee.

-Note that casuals and sole traders may be eligible to receive JobKeeper
+Note that casuals and sole traders may be eligible to receive JobKeeper or JobSeeker payment.

 Under the Fair Work Act, an employee is protected from being dismissed because of a temporary absence due to illness or injury.
 The Fair Work Act also includes protections against being dismissed because of discrimination, a reason that is harsh, unjust or unreasonable or another protected right.